Ryosuke Yamada

 Ryosuke Yamada (山田 涼介, Yamada Ryōsuke) is a Japanese singer and actor.
 He is a member of Hey!
 Say!
 JUMP.

-Yamada came to prominence as a teen idol in 2007 following his role in the Japanese television series Tantei Gakuen Q. After launching his music career in 2007 as a member of Hey!
+Yamada rose to prominence as a teen idol in 2007 following his role in the Japanese television series Tantei Gakuen Q. After launching his music career in 2007 as a member of Hey!
 Say!
-JUMP, he released his number one debut solo single, "Mystery Virgin" in 2013.
-The fact that Yamada was in his teens at the time the single reached number one helped the singer set several records in the Japanese music industry and Yamada achieved wide fame as a solo artist.
-He became the first teenage male artist in thirty three years to have a number one debut single as well as being one of the only two artists in history to achieve this milestone.
+JUMP, he released his debut solo single, "Mystery Virgin" in 2013.

-As an actor, he is best known for portraying Hajime Kindaichi in the Kindaichi Case Files live action drama franchise and Nagisa Shiota in the Assassination Classroom live action adaptation movie franchise.
-He also plays Edward Elric in the live-action film Fullmetal Alchemist, which was released on December 1, 2017.
+Besides his music group activities, he mainly focuses on acting.
+As an actor, he is best known for portraying Hajime Kindaichi in live-action drama series Kindaichi Case Files (2013–2014), Nagisa Shiota in Assassination Classroom (2015–2016), and Edward Elric in the live-action film series Fullmetal Alchemist (2017–2022).
+Yamada's portrayal of Nagisa Shiota earned him the 2016 Japan Academy Award for Newcomer of the Year.

-Yamada's portrayal of Shiota Nagisa in Assassination Classroom (2015) earned him the Japan Academy Award for Newcomers of the Year in 2016 and his role as Semi in Grasshopper (2015) won him the Rookie Actor of the Year in Japan Film Critics Award 2016.

 Career

 2004–2005: Career beginnings

 Yamada began his career as an entertainer after entering Johnny & Associates at the age of ten.
 His mother, who was a fan of KinKi Kids, sent an application for an audition which recruited trainees for future male idols.
 The audition took place during the summer of 2004 and was aired in a segment of a Japanese television program, Ya-Ya-yah.
 Yamada made his first television appearance in August.

+Yamada was a member of the Johnny's Jr. unit J.J.Express, which was formed between 2004 and 2007, together with other future members of Hey!
+Say!
+Jump, of A.B.C-Z, and Snow Man.

 He began working as a backup dancer for Tackey & Tsubasa, NEWS, Kanjani8, and KAT-TUN and appeared regularly on Shounen Club from autumn 2004.